-• First a Letter of Intent (LOI) or preliminary proposal should be addressed by research groups to ALP (contact@asso-ALP.fr) and CEA-DAM (userLMJ@cea.fr).
-This preliminary proposal should describe the purpose of the experiment, the research groups involved in the experiment, the laser requirements (energy, power, pulse shape, etc.), the diagnostic requirements, the target requirements, the number of laser shots requested (limited to 6 per campaign).
+• First a proposal should be addressed by research groups to ALP (contact@asso-ALP.fr) and CEA-DAM (userLMJ@cea.fr).
+This proposal should describe the scientific motivation and the purpose of the experiment, the research groups involved in the experiment, the laser requirements (energy, power, pulse shape, etc.), diagnostic requirements, the requirements, the number of laser shots requested (limited to 6 per campaign).
 For any question regarding LMJ-PETAL facility and experimental design contact userLMJ@cea.fr.
 At this stage, the PI may be assisted by a co-PI from CELIA (which can provide modelling and/or numerical simulations for instance).

 A pre-selection of the most pertinent experiments is done by the International Scientific Advisory Committee (ISAC), established by ALP.
-This pre-selection also depends on technical opinion from CEA-DAM concerning the feasibility and impacts on the facility operation of the requested experimental configuration.
+This preselection also depends on technical opinion from CEA-DAM concerning the feasibility and impacts on the facility operation of the requested experimental configuration.